renerpdev/poc-gh-release-tags-workflow/DEPLOYMENT.md

       - Use `is_draft = true` for a draft release (optional) or `is_draft = false` for a published release.
       - Use `is_prerelease = false` to create a production deployment.
       - Use `release_type = Patch` to create a patched version.
 7. After the hotfix is deployed, you must proceed to create a PR to update the main branch.
+(DO NOT FORGET TO PULL THE LATEST CHANGES FROM THE MAIN BRANCH FIRST)

 ---